Niki Jedlicka

 Nikolaus Jedlicka (born 19 August 1987) is an Austrian professional poker player who specializes in online Pot Limit Omaha cash games.

 Poker

 Jedlicka began as a competitive Magic: The Gathering player before transitioning to online poker.
 In 2007, Jedlicka won $3.5 million within five months on Full Tilt Poker, playing under the alias KaiBuxxe.
 After his win Jedlicka described everything as a permanent freeroll.
 After being signed by Full Tilt, Jedlicka played under his real name where he proceeded to lose $4.4 million.
 Jedlicka also plays on PokerStars under the alias RealAndyBeal where he suffered an additional loss of over $500,000.

 Jedlicka briefly returned to online poker in April 2014 where he won $1.6 million in a few weeks.
 In July 2016, Jedlicka returned again and won $216,000.

-As of 2017, Jedlicka live tournament winnings exceed $800,000.
+As of 2020, Jedlicka's live tournament winnings exceed $990,000.